-On 14 March we are launching Developing Inclusive and Creative Economies (DICE), an ambitious programme that will support the development of creative and social enterprises in the UK and five key emerging economies: Brazil, Egypt, Indonesia, Pakistan, and South Africa.
+Developing Inclusive and Creative Economies (DICE) is an ambitious programme that supports the development of creative and social enterprises in the UK and five key emerging economies: Brazil, Egypt, Indonesia, Pakistan, and South Africa.

-Aiming to foster inclusive growth and progress on the Sustainable Development Goals, DICE will take an innovative, cross-sectoral approach which draws on UK expertise in the creative and social economies.
+Aiming to foster inclusive growth and progress on the Sustainable Development Goals, DICE takes an innovative, cross-sectoral approach which draws on UK expertise in the creative and social economies.

-DICE will operate at policy, institutional and individual levels.
-It will be co-designed and co-delivered by UK enterprises and sector support organisations such as impact hubs, accelerators and universities working in partnership with counterparts in these countries.
+DICE operates at policy, institutional and individual levels.
+It supports interventions that are co-designed and co-delivered by UK enterprises and sector support organisations such as impact hubs, accelerators and universities working in partnership with counterparts in these countries.

 The programme will be informed by new research on the social and creative economies in each of the participating countries.
 These surveys will enhance our understanding of the contributions these sectors make to sustainable and inclusive development as well as the challenges and opportunities before them.

 We will also produce a report on UK social and creative enterprises that operate in emerging economies.
 It will identify the barriers and opportunities for such organisations to operate internationally and offer recommendations to support more of them to export, franchise or work overseas.

 In addition, we have established a DICE Fund through which we are offering two types of grants that will enable UK intermediaries and social/creative enterprises to collaborate in delivering interventions with like-minded organisations in the five partner countries.
 Investment will focus on the development of creative and social enterprise and initiatives that are designed specifically to empower women and girls, foster youth employment and support people with disabilities and other marginalised groups.
 (See About the DICE Fund for more info and use this portal to submit a grant application.)